lucas-santoni/cryptio-front-exam/README.md

 You **are free to use any third-party dependency, except for *complete* React UI frameworks such as Material UI or Chakra UI**.
 We want you to design your own components. **CSS frameworks such as Bootstrap or Bulma are also forbidden**: we want to read actual CSS code from you.
+Howerver, CSS utilities like Normalize.css are fine.

 You **are free to use any HTTP client**, as long as you can maintain type safety.